 Too often, service providers run into this same situation.
 Like the technology business that uses outdated computer systems.
 Or the organization guru who can’t find her latest book among the piles of paper on her desk.

 We’re writers.
 We have the ability to help businesses improve their marketing.
 It’s critical that we showcase our skills in marketing our own businesses.
 A half-finished website and outdated self-marketing materials just won’t do.

-The solution, and one of the best ways to show off your marketing skills, is through content marketing.
+The solution, and one of the best ways to show off your marketing skills, is through creating content for your website.

 What Exactly Is Content?